 The figure of Pierrot playing the flute was studied twice by Watteau.
-The first is a sheet in the Stockholm Nationalmuseum (Rosenberg and Prat 126) which Count Tessin obtained directly from the artist in 1715, thus giving us a terminus ante quem for the sheet.
+The first is a sheet in the Stockholm Nationalmuseum (Rosenberg and Prat 126) which Count Tessin obtained directly from the artist in 1715, thus giving iy a terminus ante quem.
 The figure is drawn in a tightly controlled manner, with linear precision.
-The second study of this actor, drawn in a much freer, energetic way, is now in the collection of the Louvre (Rosenberg and Prat 127).
+The second study of this actor, drawn in a much freer, energetic way, is now in the Louvre (Rosenberg and Prat 127).
 In this reworking, the position of the left leg has been changed: it is bent at the knee and tucked under the right leg above the calf, just as it is in the painting.
-As a result, Pierrot’s pant leg is pulled up and the jacket flares differently, as does his jacket.
-It should also be noted that in this second drawing, his right arm is held more closely to the torso and the brim of the hat is arranged differently, as in the painting. ther changes were introduced in the painting.
-In the drawing the flute flares slightly at the tip but is flat-ended in the painting.
+As a result, Pierrot’s pant leg is pulled up and it flares differently, as does his jacket.
+It should also be noted that in this second drawing, his right arm is held more closely to the torso and the brim of the hat is arranged differently, as in the painting.
+Other changes were introduced: The flute in the drawing flares slightly at the tip, but is flat-ended in the painting.

 Fêtes au dieu Pan is a remarkably early painting, closely tied to Watteau’s stay with Claude Gillot.
-This woodland glen with its host of satyrs and the sense of a centrally-focused celebration recalls several scenes engraved by Gillot, especially his Feste de Bacchus and Feste de Diane.
-In both of Gillot’s compositions, the worship of the cult statue is interrupted by satyrs who create havoc.
-In Watteau’s painting, by contrast, the satyrs are tranquil and almost meditative in nature, a mood that is generally prevalent in his works.
-Strengthening this comparison is the formulation of the titles but, of course, we do not know what title Watteau used; the present title appeared only with the engraving a decade after the artist’s death.
+This woodland glen with its host of satyrs around a centrally focused celebration recalls several scenes engraved by Gillot, especially his Feste de Bacchus and Feste de Diane.
+In both of Gillot’s compositions, the worship of the cult statue disrupted by satyrs create havoc.
+In Watteau’s painting, by contrast, the satyrs are tranquil and almost meditative, a mood that is generally prevalent in his works.
+Strengthening this comparison is the formulation of the titles but, of course, we do not know what title Watteau used; the present title appeared only with the engraving, a decade after the artist’s death.

-Whereas Gillot’s compositions feature worshippers focused on a central cult statue, there is no central divinity in Watteau’s composition.
-Rather the assembled people and satyrs are focused on three commedia dell’arte figures: Pierrot playing a flute, the Doctor holding his pince-nez as though he were reading, and a Harlequin assuming his traditional mocking gesture.
-Like so many of Watteau’s paintings, the painting’s meaning is ambiguous.
+Whereas Gillot’s compositions feature worshippers of a central cult statue, there is no dominant divinity in Watteau’s composition.
+Rather the assembled people and satyrs attend to three commedia dell’arte figures: Pierrot playing a flute, the Doctor holding his pince-nez as though he were reading, and a Harlequin making his traditional mocking gesture.
+As witth many of Watteau’s paintings, the meaning of this is ambiguous.
 Is it parodic or does it represent a theatrical performance?
-We also might wonder why Pierrot is playing a flute; normally he is shown holding or strumming a guitar.
+We also might wonder why Pierrot is playing a flute: normally he is shown holding or strumming a guitar.

 Despite the title emphasizing Pan’s role, the symbols of Bacchus are equally abundant.
-At the left there are two followers of Bacchus: the man baring his torso but wearing a leopard skin, his companion a lightly draped bacchante with one breast bared.
-Also a large ewer, presumably for wine, is prominent.
+At the left are two followers of Bacchus: the man baring his torso but wearing a leopard skin, his companion a lightly draped bacchante with one breast bared.
+A large ewer, presumably for wine, is prominent.
 However, some emblems of Pan may be present.
-A prominent element in the landscape is the pine tree on a high hill at the center background—an unusual choice of tree for Watteau.
-It is possible that this was to remind the viewer of the story of Pitys, a nymph loved by Pan.
+A noticeable element in the landscape is the pine tree on a high hill at the center background—an unusual choice of tree for Watteau.
+Possibly this was to remind us of the story of Pitys, a nymph Pan loved.
 Fleeing his advances, she was transformed into a fir or pine tree.
-Also, in the foreground pool, growing out of the water (now visible only in Aubert’s engraving) are reeds—the plant into which the nymph Syrinx was transformed and from which Pan fashioned his reed flute (the so-called pipes of Pan).
-Were Pierrot playing the pipes of Pan rather than a flute, the subject of the painting might be more explicit.
+In the foreground pool, growing out of the water (now visible only in Aubert’s engraving), are reeds—the plant into which the nymph Syrinx was transformed and from which Pan fashioned his reed flute.
+Were Pierrot playing the so-called pipes of Pan rather than a flute, the subject of the painting might be more explicit.

-The painting has suffered greatly, and much of the landscape is completely lost or reconstructed.
+The painting has suffered greatly over the years, and much of the landscape is completely lost or reconstructed.
 Conversely, the figural elements are remarkably well preserved.
-This disparity may be due to the way he painted: while lavishing care on the figures, he appears to have filled in the areas of foliage quickly, using an oxidant to hasten the drying.
-In time this caused the surface to darken and develop an unpleasant, alligator-like surface which led to scraping and overpainting.
-All this seems to have occurred with Fêtes au dieu Pan.
+This disparity may reflect the way Watteau painted: while lavishing care on the figures, he appears to have filled in the areas of foliage quickly, using an oxidant to hasten the drying.
+In time this caused the surface to darken and develop an unpleasant, alligator-skin surface which led to scraping and overpainting.

-Marco Grassi examined the painting in the fall and winter of 1982-1983 for Knoedler, he removed old varnish and restorations.
-He wrote that “. . . some of the areas, such as the upper background, were almost completely obliterated.
+Marco Grassi examined the painting in the fall and winter of 1982-83 for Knoedler, and he removed old varnish and restorations.
+He wrote that “ some of the areas, such as the upper background, were almost completely obliterated.
 The present procedure was concerned principally with . . . attenuating the severely damaged peripheral areas.”
 In 1985 he again reported on the poor condition of the landscape and wrote “I had inpainted only those parts which were absolutely necessary, toning in the others with no attempt at recreating what might have been a finished image.”
 Grassi was so struck by the condition of the landscape that he conjectured that these areas had been only “partially finished” and “had suffered further in the interim.”
-Writing again in October 1985, he proposed that “. . . that it is tempting to think that the paintings may not, in fact, have been entirely finished” by Watteau.
+Writing again in October 1985, he proposed “that it is tempting to think that the paintings may not, in fact, have been entirely finished” by Watteau.

-Grassi’s conjecture that the painting not being finished by the artist does not stand up to reason.
+Grassi’s conjecture that the painting was left unfinished by the artist defies reason.
 Aubert’s engraving of the work, executed when the painting was still fresh and in good condition, proves that Watteau did indeed finish the entire surface and with great detail—all the varieties of trees, the shrubbery, the rocks of the grotto.
-The extent of the loss and the subsequent disfigurement of the landscape can be gauged by comparing a section of the background in the engraving above the leftmost group of figure with the very same passage in the actual painting.
+The extent of the loss and the subsequent disfigurement of the landscape can be gauged by comparing a section of the background in the engraving above the leftmost group of figures with the very same passage in the actual painting.
 The main tree trunk has a different contour, the tree’s foliage has been entirely reshaped, and subsidiary saplings have been added.
 The bright patch of light blue sky is a modern intrusion.

 Similarly, we might consider the distant landscape in the central portion of the painting.
 The trees and rocky outcroppings are wholly the work of modern “restoration.”
 Yet it cannot be considered restoration, since it is largely a new invention and does not conform to Aubert’s print.
 The trees at the left and the amorphous brown mass to the right do not correspond in any way to Aubert’s record of what Watteau had designed.

-Seemingly the only point of correspondence is the pine tree and even that proves illusory.
-A photograph of the painting when it sold from Stehli collection in 1950 shows that at that moment there was no pine tree whatsoever.
-The tree that is presently visible must be accounted a modern reconstruction, and even the present reconstruction does not match what Aubert engraved.
-Also the high, triangular mass of foliage in the upper right corner of Stehli’s painting does not correspond to Watteau’s original design nor the present state of the painting, reminding us again of the extent to which the painting’s landscape has suffered.
+Seemingly the only point of correspondence is the pine tree, but even that proves illusory.
+A photograph of the painting when sold from the Stehli collection in 1950 shows that at that moment there was no pine tree whatsoever.
+The tree presently visible must be accounted a modern reconstruction, and even the present reconstruction does not match what Aubert engraved.
+Also the high, triangular mass of foliage in the upper right corner of Stehli’s painting does not correspond to Watteau’s original design nor the present state of the painting, recalling again how the painting’s landscape has suffered.

-If scholars are agreed that the painting is Gillotesque and should be dated early in Watteau’s career, after he finished his apprenticeship, there is a wide divergence of opinion as to the year to which it should be assigned.
+If scholars are agreed that the painting is Gillotesque and should be dated early in Watteau’s career, after he finished his apprenticeship, their opinions diverge widely as to its year.
 Adhémar dated Fête au dieu Pan to c.
 1703-08, Macchia and Montagni suggested 1705, while Roland Michel proposed c.
 1706-08.
-However, Grasselli as well as Rosenberg and Prat would date the preliminary drawings and painting considerably later, c.
+However, Grasselli as well as Rosenberg and Prat would place the preliminary drawings and painting considerably later, c.
 1711-12.
 This later dating seems more reasonable.

-If Fêtes au dieu Pan cannot be dated precisely, nonetheless, as singular as it may seem, it can be related to other early paintings by him.
+If Fêtes au dieu Pan cannot be dated precisely, nonetheless, as singular as it may seem, it can be related to other early paintings by Watteau.
 In particular, it is analogous to L’Été, the picture representing summer from the Saisons Jullienne, recorded in an engraving by Jean Moyreau.
-The two paintings share the same sense of a heavily forested landscape with clusters of people, a pool of water in the in the foreground, fountains and sculpted river gods in the background.
+The two paintings share the same heavily forested landscape with clusters of people, a pool of water in the foreground, fountains and sculpted river gods in the background.
 This does not help date Fêtes au dieu Pan to a specific year, especially because the Saisons Jullienne cannot be dated precisely, but it does reinforce the unity of Watteau’s early oeuvre.

 The provenance of the painting is exceptionally full.
 It remained with one family from its inception until the late nineteenth century, and its passage in the hands of dealers and collectors is well documented.
 In describing the provenance of this painting, Adhémar wrongly claimed that after the painting was with Groult, it went to “Charly,” and the sale on June 22, 1920, was of Charly’s collection.
 While the catalogue of that sale describes the collection as coming from “Monsieur X . . . ,” it is universely agreed that this was Groult’s collection.
 “Charly” is the sort of inexplicable error that frequently crept into Adhémar’s listings of provenance.